 1. Travel packages

 Travel packages are undoubtedly a very popular charity auction item.
-These can range from family-friendly vacations to couples’ retreats.
+A travel package can range from family-friendly vacations to couples’ retreats.
 Travel packages make excellent main attractions for charity auctions and can generate a lot of interest.

 To maximize the impact of your travel package, promote it as much as you can.
 This means taking to social media, sending emails, and more.
-If you properly perform prospect research, you’ll be able to effectively choose and invite certain donors who can offer higher bids (learn more about prospect research with this ultimate guide).
-From there, you’ll be ready to raise money with this big ticket item!
+With good prospect research, you will be able to choose and invite certain donors who can offer higher bids.

 2. Event tickets